 Who is at risk from the sun?

 Everyone is potentially at risk from excessive sun exposure.

 People most at risk are those with fair skin, blue eyes, freckles, and red or ginger hair.
-People with Caucasian (white) skins have less melanin than those with black skins, so are at more risk of burning.
+People with white (Caucasian) skins have less melanin than those with darker skins, so are at more risk of burning.
 However, anyone can get sunburnt, even those with dark skins and higher levels of melanin.

 It is not just people who sunbathe who are at risk.
 Outdoor workers and people simply being outdoors who do not protect their skin are also at risk.
 This is particularly the case if you live in a country close to the equator, you live or work at high altitude, or you are outside when the sun's rays are strongest (between 11 am and 3 pm).